-Management has evaluated subsequent events through October 30, 2020, the date that the financial statements were available to be issued.
-See note 9 for the relevant disclosure.
+Management has evaluated subsequent events through November 29, 2021, the date that the financial statements were available to be issued.
 No subsequent events occurring after this date have been evaluated for inclusion in these financial statements.

 Recently Issued and Implemented Accounting Pronouncements